CloudLabs-MOC/AI-102-AIEngineer/Instructions/22-azure-search.md

 In this task, you will learn how to create a search client application that interacts with your Azure AI Search service to send queries and display results.

 Now that you have a useful index, you can use it from a client application.
-You can do this by consuming the REST interface, submitting requests and receiving responses in JSON format over HTTP; or you can use the software development kit (SDK) for your preferred programming language.
+You can do this by consuming the REST interface, submitting requests and receiving responses in JSON format over HTTP, or you can use the software development kit (SDK) for your preferred programming language.
 In this exercise, we'll use the SDK.

 ### Task 7.1: Get the endpoint and keys for your search resource